ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : CONNECT.UDP.
 Calling `Initiate` on a UDP Connection causes it to reserve a local port, but does not generate any traffic.

 InitiateWithSend:
 : Early data on a UDP Connection does not have any special meaning.
-The data is sent whenever the Connection is Ready.
+The data is sent whenever the Connection is `Ready`.

 Ready:
 : A UDP Connection is ready once the system has reserved a local port and has a path to send to the Remote Endpoint.